bluething/microservices/implementingmicroservicescommunication/README.md

 ##### Keep APIs technology-agnostic

 This means avoiding integration technology that dictates what technology stacks we can use to implement our microservices.
 Innovation in the world of technology is very fast.
+The new thing maybe make us more productive.

 ##### Make service simple for consumers